Rafael Devers Preview, Player Props: Red Sox vs. Nationals

-On Wednesday, Rafael Devers (.405 on-base percentage in past 10 games, 70 points above season-long percentage) and the Boston Red Sox face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 7:05 PM ET.
+The Boston Red Sox and Rafael Devers (.452 slugging percentage over his past 10 games, including one homer), battle starting pitcher Patrick Corbin and the Washington Nationals at Nationals Park, Thursday at 4:05 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Nationals.
+In his last game he had a hitless showing (0-for-3) against the Nationals.

 Rafael Devers Game Info & Props vs. the Nationals